varun7654/ai-coding-tutor/public/problems/intro/intro3.md

 Also did you notice that the `return` value is a number with a decimal point?
 Numbers can have decimal points in JavaScript, just like in math.
-For us right now, you can write any real number you want in JavaScript, just like in math.
+For us right now, you can write any real number you want in JavaScript.
 (This isn't technically true, but it's true enough for now.)

 # Description